Charlesworth/webCrawler/README.md

 # webCrawler
 A sequential web crawler for visiting all same domain links viable from a specified URL and printing any assets those pages reference.
 Output's onto std out in JSON format.

+Note: URL input only supports absolute URI, a scheme and host must be supplied e.g. "http://www.ccochrane.com"

 ### Running

 ##### Running binary